 While attending Norfolk State University, Ashley Jones was disappointed with the collegiate apparel available on campus.
-None of it, she felt, reflected her individual style or appropriately represented the ethos of the HBCU.
-So she created Tones of Melanin, her own line of collegiate athleisurewear.
-Jones, who has a background in graphic design, soon struck licensing deals with HBCUs across the country, as well as with historically Black fraternities and sororities.
-Tones of Melanin, which is now sold at a variety of big-name retailers in addition to on HBCU campuses, includes a wide range of items, including shirts, jackets, pants, bags, hats and more.
+None of it, she felt, reflected her individual style or represented the ethos of the HBCU.
+So she created Tones of Melanin, a line of collegiate athleisurewear.
+Jones soon struck licensing deals with HBCUs across the country, as well as with historically Black fraternities and sororities and now sells Tones of Melanin at a variety of big-name retailers in addition to on HBCU campuses.

 Avid travelers James Baker and Ashley Sharma know firsthand the hassle of traveling with several bags: either carry one, which weighs you down, or constantly struggle to keep a small bag atop a larger case.
 Recognizing that most bungee cords don’t do a great job at keeping items tethered to a roller case, they invented Cincha Travel Belts, which cleverly slide over a case’s extended handle and secures totes, backpacks and other personal carry-on items.
 The thick elastic belts are adjustable to fit various sized bags and feature a durable quick-release buckle.
 Additional items in the line include Belt Buddies, small pouches that slip on the Travel Belts for easy access to ear buds, ID, keys and other small items.

-Margaret Nyamumbo, who graduated from Smith College before earning an MBA from Harvard, grew up as a third-generation coffee farmer in Kenya.
+Margaret Nyamumbo grew up as a third-generation coffee farmer in Kenya.
 That’s where she learned that land-owning men receive nearly all compensation for coffee, yet women, who perform most of the labor, are often not compensated at all.
-To help women earn their due, Nyamumbo launched Kahawa 1893, derived from the Swahili word for coffee and the year the bean was commercialized in Kenya.
-Nyamumbo works directly with women farmers in Kenya, Rwanda and Congo, who supply the beans for the company’s various blends, offered as whole bean or ground.
-In addition to providing these women farmers with fair and sustainable earnings, Kahawa 1893 enables consumers to tip the women by scanning a QR code on each bag, and matches every tip the women receive.
+To help women earn their due, the Harvard MBA launched launched Kahawa 1893, and works directly with women farmers in Kenya, Rwanda and Congo.
+In addition to providing fair and sustainable earnings, Kahawa 1893 enables consumers to tip the women by scanning a QR code on each bag, and matches every tip the women receive.